-Community residents say cuts to New Deal era and domestic programs will plunge economy back into full-blown recession, create dire conditions for seniors, disabled, working families.
+Community residents say cuts to New Deal era and domestic programs will plunge economy back into full-blown recession, serve as death sentence for seniors, disabled.

-After refusing to relent for months in meetings with local grassroots leaders, Durbin agreed in late November to move away from Social Security cuts in current budget negotiations.
-This coalition is committed to pressing Durbin publicly until he guarantees to protect vital economic safety net programs and government responsibilities in this and future rounds of budget negotiations.
+After refusing to relent for months in meetings with local activists, Durbin agreed in late November to move away from Social Security cuts in current budget negotiations, as groups are stepping up the call for broader guarantees to protect vital economic safety net programs.

 20 people were arrested on November 9 in Durbin’s office and in the lobby of the Kluczynski Building, at a protest that drew more than 400 to oppose Durbin’s role in negotiating safety net cuts on behalf of the Obama administration.
 Dozens more have vowed to risk arrest through acts of civil disobedience to oppose Durbin’s and the Obama administration’s commitments to making cuts in order to balance the budget.